 - And there've been some mistakes

 - Weak default configuration

+- Variable ease of use and scope

 - The infamous magic of PHP

 - PHP Group [rightfully] argues: "What's a security flaw?"

 "It's easy to shoot yourself in the foot with C. In C++ it's harder to shoot yourself in the foot, but when you do, you blow off your whole leg."